-Refer to CBSE Class 11 Political Science Constitution: Why and How MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 11 Political Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 1 Constitution: Why and How Class 11 MCQ are an important part of exams for Class 11 Political Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 11 Political Science Constitution: Why and How MCQs Set B provided below.
+The MCQ Questions for Class 11 Chapter 1 Constitution: Why and How Political Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 11 Political Science and also download more latest study material for all subjects

 MCQ for Class 11 Political Science Chapter 1 Constitution: Why and How

-Class 11 Political Science students should refer to the following multiple-choice questions with answers for Chapter 1 Constitution: Why and How in Class 11.
+Class 11 Political Science students should review the 50 questions and answers to strengthen understanding of core concepts in Chapter 1 Constitution: Why and How

 Chapter 1 Constitution: Why and How MCQ Questions Class 11 Political Science with Answers